100615056/CS50-2021-Problem-Sets/README.md

 ### dna.py

-Implement a program that identifies a person based on thier DNA sequence.
-Take a sequence of DNA and a CSV file containing STR counts for a list of individuals and ouput whom the DNA (most likely) belongs to.
+Implement a program that identifies a person based on their DNA sequence.
+Take a sequence of DNA and a CSV file containing STR counts for a list of individuals and output to whom the DNA (most likely) belongs.

 **Note:**
 Assumptions:
-- If correct arguments are provided, the first argument is the filename of a valid CSV file and the second argument us the filename of a valid text file
+- If correct arguments are provided, the first argument is the filename of a valid CSV file and the second argument is the filename of a valid text file
-- 1st row of CSV file will be the column names
+- 1st row of the CSV file will be the column names
 - STR counts will not match more than one individual

 ## Problem Sets using SQL